PyWaves/WestLPoSDistributor/README.md

         - endBlock: the block until you want to distribute the earnings
         - filename: file to which the payments for the mass payment tool are written
         - node: address of your node in the form http://<ip>:<port
-        - percentageOfFeesToDistribute: the percentage of Waves fees that you want to distribute */ var config = {
+        - percentageOfFeesToDistribute: the percentage of West fees that you want to distribute */ var config = {
     address: '',